 Bikes as small as the Raleigh Jazzi 12 are required by the CSPC to have a coaster brake (or back pedal brake).
 Unfortunately, coaster brakes actually make learning to ride a pedal bike more difficult.
 This is because kids naturally pedal backwards when learning to pedal, and a coaster brake stops them in their tracks!

-We can’t fault the Jazzi for having a coaster brake, but some bikes that also have dual handbrakes do have options available to remove the coaster brake.
+We can’t fault the Jazzi for having a coaster brake, even our favorite 12 inch bike, the Trek Precaliber, has a coaster brake.
+But some bikes that also have dual handbrakes do have options available to remove the coaster brake.
 If you’re interested in a fairly affordable small bike without a coaster brake, the Guardian Ethos 14 is a high-quality option.

 Tires – Street Tread Ideal for Sidewalks